smoha020/aws-saa-c03/README.md

 - **Compute with GPU -** As above - **with GPU!**
 - Ideal for remote sites or where data processing on ingestion is needed

+#### Snowball Edge Use Case: Oil Rig Data Collection and Processing
+- Use Case: An offshore oil rig needs to process sensor data locally because it has limited internet access.
+✅ Step-by-Step Process:
+- Deployment
+ - AWS ships a Snowball Edge Compute Optimized device to the oil rig.
+ - The IT team installs it in the server room on the rig.
+- Sensor Integration
+ - The rig’s sensors stream data (temperature, pressure, vibration) into the Snowball device via local Ethernet.
+- Local Processing
+ - Custom Python scripts or AWS Lambda functions running on the device analyze sensor data in real-time.
+ - If an anomaly is detected (e.g., overheating), an alert is generated instantly.
+- Data Storage
+ - All raw and processed data is stored locally on the Snowball Edge.
+- Sync to AWS
+ - When connectivity is available, processed summaries are synced to Amazon S3 via AWS DataSync.
+ - Alternatively, the device is periodically shipped back to AWS, and bulk data is imported into S3.
+- Further Analysis
+ - In the cloud, analysts use Amazon Athena and QuickSight to visualize the data and plan maintenance.

 ### Snowmobile

 - Portable DC within a shipping container on a **truck** ❗